-Based in Washington, D.C, Farmworker Justice was founded in 1981.
-In 1996, Farmworker Justice became a subsidiary corporation of National Council of La Raza, the nation's largest constituency-based Hispanic civil rights organization.
+Based in Washington, D.C., Farmworker Justice was founded in 1981.
+In 1996, Farmworker Justice became a subsidiary corporation of UnidosUS (formerly the National Council of La Raza), the nation’s largest constituency-based Hispanic civil rights organization.
 Farmworker Justice maintains an independent Board of Directors and 501(c)(3) status as a charitable corporation.

 Our vision is a nation where farmworkers are organized and their organizations are equipped with the tools to:

 - End discrimination against agricultural workers in labor laws and demand effective enforcement so that farmworkers enjoy the same workplace rights that protect employees in other occupations and exercise them without retaliation.

 - Promote higher wages, better working conditions, and comprehensive immigration reform that will improve farmworkers’ lives and stabilize the agricultural labor force.